tendermint/tendermint/spec/abci++/abci++_client_server_002_draft.md

 ### In Process

-The simplest implementation uses function calls within Golang.
+The simplest implementation uses function calls in Golang.
 This means ABCI applications written in Golang can be compiled with Tendermint Core and run as a single binary.

 ### GRPC